wimausberlin/noaa-satellites/README.md

 # How to take an Earth selfie ?

 ### Abstract
 **What we call Earth selfie is an image taking from an earth observation (EO) satellite closed to our position.
 Would you like to make it for less than 50$?
-In this tutoriel, we will explain in detail how to built a DIY performaned antenna (hardware) and how to obtain a clear image after decoding the incoming signal (software).
-This tutoriel will explain you the technology behind the radio waves as below.**
+In this tutorial, we will explain in detail how to build a DIY performed antenna (hardware) and how to obtain a clear image after decoding the incoming signal (software).
+This tutorial will explain to you the technology behind the radio waves as below.**
 <p align="center">
   <img src=https://github.com/wimausberlin/noaa-satellites/blob/main/antenna.gif alt=animated>
 </p>

 ### Context
-Electromagnetic waves were, are and will be all around us.
-Nowadays, lot of devices are interconnected and generate more and more waves.
-It can be radio waves coming from satellites, micro waves or X-ray waves.
-Some satellites
+Electromagnetic waves were, are, and will be all around us.
+Nowadays, more and more devices generate waves.
+It can be for example radio waves coming from satellites, microwaves or X-ray waves.
+The nice part of the radio waves is that they can be easily read with just an antenna and a software-defined radio (SDR).
+This tutorial will especially work with the NOAA satellites (transmitting APT weather pictures in the frequency range of 137-138 MHz).
+These spacecraft were for the first time launched more than 40 years ago.
+They are still in space and send data!
+The only question now is how to collect and treat them properly?

 # Hardware
 In this part, we show the different types of antennas more or less advanced and how to built them.
 The only materials that you will need are as follows: